16 Best Lens for Event Photography: (2023 Guide & Reviews)

 Basically, as opposed to a telephoto lens, which is good at isolating one person, maybe one person laughing or crying.

-The 23-millimeter lens will allow you to show that person crying, as well as the person they’re crying about or with.
+The 23-millimeter lens will allow you to show that person crying and the person they’re crying about or with.

 Or if they’re laughing like you know the person that’s telling you to joke or the funny story,